Ugyuu/ugy-SDK-Mods/README.md

 # ugy-SDK-Mods
-SDK mods for Borderlands games
+SDK mods for Borderlands games, by the guy that speedruns Borderlands 1

-Better Carnage: Improves "Carnage" type shotguns by making them shoot 3 projectiles and buffing extra parts (beta) Jakobs Vendor Fix: Makes the vendor always usable after repair, makes it only give Jakobs gear on your level, a new UI, etc.

 [quality debatable]

+Please find installation instructions and sdk mods for the BL1 SDK here: https://bl-sdk.github.io/willow1-mod-db/